ember-fastboot/ember-cli-fastboot/packages/fastboot-app-server/README.md

   host: '0.0.0.0', // Optional - Sets the host the server listens on.
   port: 4000, // Optional - Sets the port the server listens on (defaults to the PORT env var or 3000). buildSandboxGlobals(defaultGlobals) { // Optional - Make values available to the Ember app running in the FastBoot server, e.g. "MY_GLOBAL" will be available as "GLOBAL_VALUE"
+  log: true, // Optional - Specifies whether the server should use its default request logging.
+Useful for turning off default logging when providing custom logging middlewares
     return Object.assign({}, defaultGlobals, { GLOBAL_VALUE: MY_GLOBAL });
   },
   chunkedResponse: true // Optional - Opt-in to chunked transfer encoding, transferring the head, body and potential shoeboxes in separate chunks.
 Chunked transfer encoding should have a positive effect in particular when the app transfers a lot of data in the shoebox.